How to Use Clip Comparisons

 Video Tutorial

-Step 1: Visit My Clip Comparisons
+Step 1: Navigate to Clip Comparisons

-Step 2: Create New Clip Comparisons.
+Step 2: Create a New Clip Comparison

-From there, you can name the Clip Comparisons, set the privacy settings to public or private viewing, and enter a lesson objective.
+From here, you can name the Clip Comparisons, set the privacy settings to public or private viewing, and enter a lesson objective.
 Public view settings allow playlists of Clip Comparisons to be searchable by other ClassHook users and adds to the collective knowledge and resources.

-Step 3: Add Clips for Comparison
+Step 3: Add Clips to Compare

 Congrats!
 Your clip comparison is saved and ready for the classroom!

-Conclusion: You’re ready to go!
+You’re ready to go!

 As we’ve just seen, clip comparisons are a convenient way to assess your students, check for understanding, and engage the entire class in a discussion.
 With clip comparisons, you can involve even the more hesitant students in the lesson with a low-risk participation option.
-We’re excited to see how you use clip comparisons and the playlists you’ll make!